helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 List<Contact> findByOptionalEmail(String email);
 ```

-When `email` is null, this predicate includes every row.
-To make a null argument
-match only rows whose `EMAIL` column is SQL `NULL`, express both cases in the
+If a null argument should match only rows where `EMAIL` is SQL `NULL`, the
-predicate:
+predicate can express that distinction explicitly:

 ```java
 @Jdbc.Statement("""